Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 Before you can start using your hot tub, there are a few more things to consider:

 • First use: Freshly delivered, the wood of the hot tub is still dry.
 It must first swell before you can fully enjoy it.
-Fill it about 10 centimetres with water and let the tub stand overnight.
-Work your way up piece by piece until the entire hot tub is filled.
+Fill it about 10 centimeters with water and let the tub stand overnight.
+Work your way up to piece by piece until the entire hot tub is filled.
 As soon as the staves can absorb the moisture well enough, the tub is ready to enjoy.

 • Heating: Dry hardwoods are suitable as firewood.
 Softwoods have the disadvantage that they develop resin, which can produce more soot.
 Do not put chipboard, paper or waste in the oven.
 It takes an average of two to three hours to heat up.
 When using the inside stoves, make sure that the tub is filled with water.

 • Maintenance and care: Change the water only when necessary.
 Usually it is enough every few months, provided you always cover the barrel and using water treatment solutions.
 The installation of a filter system is recommended, especially if several people use the hot tub regularly.
-The filters help to minimize the amount of chemicals required but they do not replace them.
+The filters help to minimize the number of chemicals required but they do not replace them.
 Simply clean the hot tub with curd soap after changing the water.

 Finnish hot tub

 Finnish hot tubs are usually practical and simple.
-Dive in, heat up or refresh – that’s all you need to relax in the far north.
+Dive in, heat up, or refresh – that’s all you need to relax in the far north.
 The price for a hot tub in fin design is also better.